Collins Scrabble Words

-Collins Scrabble Words (CSW, formerly SOWPODS) is the word list used in English-language tournament Scrabble in most countries except the US and Canada, although Scrabble tournaments in the US and Canada are also organized with divisions that use Collins Scrabble Words as their lexicon, some under the auspices of organizations such as the Collins Coalition.
-The term SOWPODS is an anagram of the two abbreviations OSPD (Official Scrabble Players Dictionary) and OSW (Official Scrabble Words), these being the original two official dictionaries used in various parts of the world at the time.
-Although the two source dictionaries have now changed their respective titles, the term SOWPODS is still used by tournament players to refer to the combination of the two sources.
-There has not been any actual hard-copy list produced called SOWPODS, although the current Collins Scrabble Words, or CSW, is in effect the full SOWPODS list by a different name.
+Collins Scrabble Words (CSW, formerly SOWPODS) is the word list used in English-language tournament Scrabble in all countries except the US and Canada, although some Scrabble tournaments in the US and Canada are also organized with divisions that use CSW as their lexicon, some under the auspices of organizations such as the Collins Coalition.
+The term SOWPODS is an anagram of the two abbreviations OSPD (Official Scrabble Players Dictionary) and OSW (Official Scrabble Words), these being the original official dictionaries used in various parts of the world at the time.

-Currently the two main sources for the words making up the combined list (generally known as Collins) are:
+Currently the two main sources for the words making up the combined list (generally known as Collins or CSW) are: